Dr. Michael “Robby” Rabinovich is back for another shift in the Pitt, HBO’s hit medical drama.

 Dana Evans is the charge nurse at the Pitt.
 Her job is to control the chaos of the emergency department, which she does with a commanding presence and a no-nonsense attitude.
 She is trusted and often turned to for a whole host of professional and personal issues within the department.
 In essence, she makes the entire emergency department go.

 Dana has 30 years of experience as a nurse and knows more than most doctors.
 She takes on the role of leader, trusted friend, mentor, and compassionate caregiver all at once for the entire staff.
-Throughout the season, she toys with the idea of retirement as the emotional toll of the job weighs heavily.
+Throughout the first season, she toys with the idea of retirement as the emotional toll of the job weighs heavily.

 Supriya Ganesh as Dr. Samira Mohan

-Samira is a third-year resident at the Pitt.
+Samira is a senior resident at the Pitt.
 She’s methodical and empathetic, which makes her a favorite of patients, but she often struggles to operate at the speed her superiors want her to, which earned her the nickname “Slow Mo.”

 Samira got into medicine after her father died at a young age.
 She is dedicated to bringing social justice to the field of medicine, paying particular attention to the outcomes of patients of color and the unique health issues that they face.